akhoury/nodebb-theme-purplish/README.md

 another nodebb theme

-inspired from [nodebb-theme-cerulean](https://github.com/designcreateplay/nodebb-theme-cerulean), well, it depends on it :D
+inspired from [nodebb-theme-vanilla](https://github.com/designcreateplay/nodebb-theme-vanilla), well, it depends on it :D basically an attempt to change the blue to purple